BOND: License to Train with Black-Box Functions: Method

-Naturally, BOND can also be implemented simultaneously (i.e., the SPSA version), which we specify as BONDS, where lines 8-13 from Algorithm \ref{pseudo_code_bond} are replaced by the Algorithm \ref{pseudo_code_bonds} in Appendix \ref{appendix_bonds}, which includes the row normalization given in Equation \ref{row_norm_eq}.
+The BOND perturbations can also be implemented simultaneously, denoted as BONDS, where lines 7-10 from Algorithm \ref{pseudo_code_bond} are replaced by the Algorithm \ref{pseudo_code_bonds} in Appendix \ref{appendix_bonds}, which also includes the option of row normalization given in Equation \ref{eq:row_normalization}.
+With this, BOND and BONDS have manageable memory requirements --- persisting two extra gradient tensors $\hat{m}^{\mathcal{R}}_{t-1},\hat{v}^{\mathcal{R}}_{t-1} \in \mathbb{R}^{d_{\mathcal{R}}}$.
+We address the limitation of BOND's estimation complexity in the Experiments section.